 This is something that is overlooked a lot, but it is a huge money saver!
 Ever see a BOGO sale or coupon and think to yourself (I don’t need that much of XYZ) so you pass?
 Well, you are passing up on a chance for major savings.
-Most things won’t go bad by the time you use it (especially canned goods) and most other things can be frozen.
+Most things won’t go bad by the time you use it (especially canned goods).
+Other things can be frozen.
 In fact, investing in a good deep freezer can save you a ton of money as well.

 Using your membership at wholesale stores like BJs, Costco, or Sams Club (most of these places also provide military discounts on memberships) can also help you create a stockpile for cheap.
-They usually provide coupons to use and some things are a great deal (and some are not- so do your research!)
+They usually provide coupons to use and some things are a great deal.
+Be careful though, some are not a good deal- so do your research and make sure to compare prices!
 We saved a bunch of money by purchasing formula and diapers at wholesale stores.

 Have no storage?
 Yes, this is a downfall of military life.
 Some of your homes may have less storage than others.
 Don’t worry, there are some pretty creative storage solutions out there, like this DIY roll out pantry.